MattiasBuelens/web-streams-polyfill/README.md

 (check the [support table][promise-support]), you must first include a `Promise` polyfill (e.g. [promise-polyfill][promise-polyfill]).

-The `ponyfill/es6` variant works in any ES2015-compatible environment.
+The `polyfill/es6` and `ponyfill/es6` variants work in any ES2015-compatible environment.

 ### Contributors